-Users can be invited to register to a room or to a Zapnito site more generally with campaigns.
+Users can be invited to register to your Zapnito site generally and to rooms specifically using the Campaigns tool.

-Campaigns are a bespoke URL that users click on to access your site.
-To access campaigns, go to ‘Settings’ and ‘Campaigns’.
-Click the ‘New Campaign’ button to begin.
+To access campaigns, go to the cog icon on the top-right corner of the screen, click on ‘Settings’ and navigate to ‘Campaigns’.
+Once you are in the Campaigns settings page, click the ‘New Campaign’ button to begin.
 This opens the campaign creation screen.

 Zapier is a tool that automates workflows, connecting different apps together to send information between them.
 It has over 2,000 apps that can be connected, including Salesforce, MailChimp, Slack, Stripe, GoSquared and Shopify.

 Through Zapier, you can connect your Zapnito community to your existing tech stack.
 The basic Zapier set-up involves one trigger, like a sign-up, and a related action.
 You can also have one trigger that causes two actions.
 For example, someone joining your community could be added to Salesforce, as well as receive a welcome email that is automatically sent through MailChimp.
 All automated, no resource required.
 These triggers and actions can be set up by you or your team to invite users to rooms.

 We have created a Zapier Workflow Automation course with the aim of allowing you to have control over such integrations.
 The first user case of the course contains information on how you can add a list of users to a group via Zapier.
 This was done with the example group "Room contributors".